owulveryck/blog/content/post/chrome-eye-of-the-cloud.md

 Therefore, simply adding a call to this function in the "onmessage" event of the websocket will trigger the voice of Chrome.

-Listening is a little bit trickier.
+Listening is a bit trickier.
 It is done by a call to the `webkitSpeechRecognition();` method.
 This [blog post](https://developers.google.com/web/updates/2013/01/Voice-Driven-Web-Apps-Introduction-to-the-Web-Speech-API) explains in detail how this works.

 The call is also event based.
 What's important is that, in chrome, by default, it will use an API call to the Google's engine.
 Therefore the recognition won't work offline.